clissa/Easy21/README.md

 The script `easy21_episode.py` provides a wrapper to the step() routine to run a full episode of Easy21.
 Furthermore, it keeps track of the evolution of the game, returning a pandas DataFrame containing the history from initialization to terminal state.

+The folder `Code/extra` stores additional implementation not specifically required for the assignment, namely *first/every-visit Monte Carlo policy evaluation*, both with final and incremental updates, and *Temporal Difference for 1-step look-ahead*, i.e., TD(0).

 ### Simulate games
 In order to simulate multiple games it is possible to run *easy21_episode.py* from command line as follows: